Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cornwall and are not the council.
 About us

-The Individual Decision Day meeting of Cornwall Council on Wednesday 18 March 2026 is scheduled to consider proposals for the provision of security services to designated accommodation sites, the allocation of the Crisis and Resilience Fund, and the adoption of a new strategy for a fair and inclusive Cornwall.
+The Individual Decision Day meeting of Cornwall Council was scheduled to discuss the provision of security services to designated accommodation sites, the allocation of the Crisis and Resilience Fund, and the adoption of a new strategy for a fair and inclusive Cornwall.

 Provision of Security Services to Designated Accommodation Sites